 The English Curriculum at All Saints’ School has four distinct elements: reading, writing (including spelling, punctuation and grammar), speaking and listening.
 These essential skills have a very high priority throughout a child’s time at the school and are practiced by the children in all areas of the curriculum.

 Drama is an integral tool through which many areas of the curriculum are taught eg hot seating in History when a member of the class takes on a role of Florence Nightingale and other pupils have the chance to question "Florence" about her life and experiences.
 Drama is regularly used as a stimulus for writing eg in the Power of Reading the Year 3 children used dance and role play to be cats when studying ‘Varjac Paw’.
 In RE and PSHE drama eg "conscience alley" is used as a tool to promote tool, discussion and valuing others' opinions.

 The school has fully implemented the Literacy curriculum.

 At the Nursery/Reception stage when children first enter school, English work builds upon language skills that the children already possess.
 Children are presented with a rich and vibrant environment full of writing and speech.
 Writing will be in the form of displayed labels, captions, name tags, children’s work and individual letters.
 From the earliest days in school all children will be encouraged to recognise and respond to the writing that they see.
 Handwriting is taught each week.
-The Letters and Sounds Phonics Programme has been fully implemented in Foundation Stage and Key Stage 1.
+The 'No Nonsense' Phonics Programme has been fully implemented in Foundation Stage and Key Stage 1.

 At Key Stage 2 the children are further encouraged to use the wide range of skills that they now possess.
 A great deal of writing is done following visits and firsthand experience.
 Prose and poetry are used throughout.